AVGP/50linesofcode/post-raw/2017-05-08-how-i-approach-side-projects.md

 **Don't let that drag you down!**

 Instead, start with a thing that you clearly don't know.
-For instance: "I don't even do what serverless *means*".
+For instance: "I don't even know what serverless *means*".

 Write that down, google it.